merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 - minus signs ('-') represent nonessential enzyme components, meaning that you don't need them.
 We ignore these.
 - parentheses are kept where they are to maintain proper order of operations.

-After this conversion is completed, we can simply evaluate the Boolean expression to determine whether or not the step is complete.
+After this conversion is done, we can simply evaluate the Boolean expression to determine whether or not the step is complete.

 Let's use the step `(K00928,K12524,K12525,K12526)` from M00018 as an example.
 Suppose that both K12524 and K12526 are annotated in the sample.
 Then this step would be converted into the following Boolean expression:
 ```